 Water – ideally filtered water.
 Since this is food, it’s better not to use tap water, unless you’re blessed with a good quality well.

 Apple Cider Vinegar, to help the minerals out of the bones.
 You don’t need much, a tablespoon or so is sufficient.
 You just want to raise the acidity of the water somewhat, because it will pull more minerals from the bones.
+If you like the flavor though, feel free to add more!
+You can put in some Fire Cider to get a little kick, or some leftover kimchi juice as well.

 That’s all you really need!
 If you want to get fancy, you can put in mushrooms (we like shiitake or maitake), vegetable ends (the tops of carrots, etc), and seaweed – this is a great way to ease yourself into eating seaweed!
 We buy seaweed from Atlantic Holdfast – this stuff is the best you can get!
 Garlic is a great addition, especially if you’re fighting off illness, and you can add whatever other seasoning is appealing to you, as well.